 Kevin White, Process Control & Automation Director – Tata Steel Europe

-What is Manufacturing Automation and Robotics Summit?
+What is the Manufacturing Automation and Robotics Symposium?

 - Technical Process Planning

 - Warehouse Management

 - Operations Technology

 - Logistics Director